QuokkaStake/astronomer/README.md

 help - Displays bot info
-balance - Display your wallets' balance, delegations, rewards etc. validator - Search for a validator params - Display chain(s) params proposals - Display all active proposals proposal - Display a proposal by ID wallet_link - Link a wallet wallet_link - Unlink a wallet chains - Display all chains and the chains bound to this chat supply - See total chain supply, bonded ratio and community pool
+balance - Display your wallets' balance, delegations, rewards etc. validator - Search for a validator validators - Display info on validators you are subscribed to params - Display chain(s) params proposals - Display all active proposals proposal - Display a proposal by ID wallet_link - Link a wallet wallet_link - Unlink a wallet validator_link - Link a validator validator_unlink - Unlink a validator chains - Display all chains and the chains bound to this chat supply - See total chain supply, bonded ratio and community pool
 ```